gmohre/wikinotes/wiki_review.md

         - Track Listen Actions
             + By logging in, your interactions with our audio content is tracked, and we utilize this data to help you Discover new content.
         - [[sweet discover gif]]
-    4. Cms Census?
-    5. Pledge Free Stream
+    4. Pledge Free Stream
         - pledge free language
-    6. Email This (Proto Social Sharing :3)
+    5. Email This (Proto Social Sharing :3)
         - discuss social features on a larger scale?
 2. How can I log in ?
     - In our header, we provide links for login and once logged-in, a users profile page.